Children and young people

 Negative effects on health and wellbeing

 Experiences of and exposure to FDSV as a child or young person can have both immediate and lifelong negative effects on the health, wellbeing, development and life satisfaction of victim-survivors.
-Experiences of FDSV can negatively impact everyone connected to the victim-survivor through physical, emotional, financial, social and psychological effects.
-Both victim-survivors and their connections can be affected by a loss of trust in people, hyper-vigilance and a loss of connection to their communities.
+People connected to the victim-survivor can also be negatively impacted by FDSV, physically, emotionally, financially, socially and psychologically.
+Victim-survivors and people connected to them can be affected by a loss of trust in people, hyper-vigilance and a loss of connection to their communities.
 Interactions with services can often be re-traumatising, especially in cases of inadequate justice and support service responses (C3P 2017; DSS 2022; Jones et al. 2021).

 For information related specifically to the outcomes of child sexual abuse, see Child sexual abuse.